-The John O'Malley Scholarship Fund was launched in 2013 with a $100,000 pledge, payable over 10 years, from Case Foundation Company to fund a scholarship in honor of O’Malley, past chairman of the company, for his 40 years of exemplary service and leadership to the construction industry.
-The goal is to provide a minimum $10,000 scholarship each year to undergraduate civil engineering students who have financial need and an interest in the deep foundations industry.
+The John O'Malley Scholarship Fund was launched in 2013 with a $100,000 pledge, payable over 10 years, from Keller (formerly) Case Foundation Company to fund a scholarship in honor of O’Malley, past president and chairman of the company, for his 40 years of exemplary service and leadership to the construction industry.
+The Fund is part of the Trust's At-Large Scholarship program and provides a minimum $10,000 in scholarships each year to undergraduate civil engineering students who have financial need and an interest in the deep foundations industry.

 John E. O'Malley

-John E. O'Malley has spent most of his life in the deep foundations industry, having worked continuously for Case companies for more than 50 years.
-He rose through the Case ranks starting as a laborer while attending Loyola University, and advancing to labor foreman, estimator, project manager, vice president and finally president.
-He has held the position of president of Case for over 20 years.
-Under O'Malley's leadership, Case Foundation Company has grown into a widely respected and successful full-service deep foundation specialist company.
+John E. O'Malley has spent most of his life in the deep foundations industry, having worked continuously for Keller companies for more than 50 years.
+He rose through the ranks at Case Foundation starting as a laborer while attending Loyola University, and advancing to labor foreman, estimator, project manager, vice president, president and finally chairman.
+He held the position of president of Case for over 20 years.
+Under O'Malley's leadership, Case Foundation Company (now Keller) grew into a widely respected and successful full-service deep foundation specialist company.

-During his tenure as president, he and Case have been recognized in Chicago for two high profile projects; the straightening of the S-Curve in Chicago and "plugging" the tunnel that caused the "Great Flood of 1992."
-Under O'Malley's direction, Case was also responsible for the piling foundation that supports the highly publicized and beautiful Sunshine Skyway Bridge in Tampa, Florida.
-Today, O'Malley continues to oversee the operations and development of projects with annual revenues of $60 to $80 million.
+During his tenure as president, he and the company were recognized in Chicago for two High-profile projects; the straightening of the S-Curve in Chicago and "plugging" the tunnel that caused the "Great Flood of 1992."
+Under O'Malley's direction, the company was also responsible for the piling foundation that supports the highly publicized and beautiful Sunshine Skyway Bridge in Tampa, Florida.

-O'Malley is a member of the Association of Drilled Shaft Contractors (ADSC); the Deep Foundations Institute (DFI); and the Associated General Contractors (AGC).
-He has served on the Board of Directors for DFI and is a past member of the 100 Day Roundtable.
+O'Malley is a member of the Deep Foundations Institute (DFI), Association of Drilled Shaft Contractors (ADSC); and Associated General Contractors (AGC).
+He has served on the DFI Board of Directors and is a past member of the 100 Day Roundtable.

 John O'Malley Scholarship Founding Donors